- APRs as low as 5.99%

 Payoff personal loans are best for people who want to consolidate credit card debt as Payoff does not offer loans for any other purpose.
 Payoff does offer very competitive terms for credit card debt consolidation, though, with APRs starting at 5.99% and loan amounts of up to $40,000.

 Aside from the fact that they only offer loans for one purpose, Payoff has one big downside.
 They may charge an origination fee to process the loan.
-This fee can be between 0% and 5%, and depends on things like your credit history and the loan amount.
+This fee can be between 0% - 5%, and depends on things like your credit history and the loan amount.

 Payoff Personal Loan Terms